 - 1/4 cup Water

-- 200 g Thick Rice Noodles Cooked according to package directions
+- 200 g Rice Noodles, cooked according to package instructions

 - Heat a pan over medium-high heat.
-Add oil, peanuts and chilli flakes and toss to coat.
+Add oil, peanuts, shallots and chilli flakes and toss to coat.
 Stir frequently until browned slightly.
 Remove from pan and place on a paper towel.

 - Mix fish sauce, tamarind paste, water and sugar in a pan and heat to melt sugar and reduce slightly.
 Remove from heat, add lime juice and set aside.
 It might taste a little tart and strange but it all comes together in the end!